-- FTEs working in Emergency Medical Services (EMS): FTEs supporting or providing emergency medical services including EMT, EMT-I, EMT-P, first responder, or ambulance attendant.
+FTEs working in Emergency Medical Services (EMS): FTEs supporting or providing emergency medical services including EMT, EMT-I, EMT-P, first responder, or ambulance attendant.
 This includes transportation and treatment.
 Please consult Minn.
 Stat. § 144E.001 for more information.
-These FTEs are primarily placed in Assure the Accessibility and Quality of Health Services. - FTEs working in Correctional Health: FTEs supporting or providing direct cares services provided to the correctional population in county facilities.
+These FTEs are primarily placed in Assure the Accessibility and Quality of Health Services.

+FTEs working in Correctional Health: FTEs supporting or providing direct care services provided to the correctional population in county facilities.
 This is often a service provided through a contract between the county and the local health department.
 The correctional population may include inmates, detainees, juveniles, night residents, and other persons.
-These FTEs are primarily placed in Assure the Accessibility and Quality of Health Services. - FTEs working in Home Health programs: FTEs supporting or providing home health care services (State licensed services delivered in a place of residence to a person whose illness, disability, or physical condition create a need for the services as according to Minn.
+These FTEs are primarily placed in Assure the Accessibility and Quality of Health Services.

+FTEs working in Home Health programs: FTEs supporting or providing home health care services (State licensed services delivered in a place of residence to a person whose illness, disability, or physical condition create a need for the services as according to Minn.
 Stat. § 144A.43.)
 This can include nurses, physical therapists, scheduling, and billing staff.
 This does not include case management.
-These FTEs are primarily placed in Assure the Accessibility and Quality of Health Services. - FTEs working in Hospice Services, Hospice Care: FTEs supporting or providing hospice services or hospice care as part of a state licensed palliative and supportive care and other services provided by an interdisciplinary team under the direction of an identifiable hospice administration to terminally ill hospice patients and their families (Minn.
+These FTEs are primarily placed in Assure the Accessibility and Quality of Health Services.

+FTEs working in Hospice Services, Hospice Care: FTEs supporting or providing hospice services or hospice care as part of a state licensed palliative and supportive care and other services provided by an interdisciplinary team under the direction of an identifiable hospice administration to terminally ill hospice patients and their families (Minn.
 Stat. § 144A.75).
-These FTEs are primarily placed in Assure the Accessibility and Quality of Health Services. - FTEs working in Title V (MCH) programs: FTEs supporting or providing Title V programs (Services for pregnant women, mothers and infants, children and adolescents and children and youth with special health care needs).
-This can include health educators, nurses, WIC, scheduling, and billing staff. - Supervisors, managers, or health administrators: Individuals who have a defined supervisory role.
+These FTEs are primarily placed in Assure the Accessibility and Quality of Health Services.

-7 Remember, filled FTEs are employees who are employed directly by the community health board or one of the local health departments in the community health board.
+6 Remember, filled FTEs are employees who are employed directly by the community health board or one of the local health departments in the community health board.